Problem Gambling and Addiction in Canada

-Defensive Behaviour: Denial
+Defensive Behavior: Denial

-People who are in denial often don’t realise they are lying and covering up their behaviour as their own subconscious tries to hide the fact even from themselves.
+People who are in denial often don’t realize they are lying and covering up their behavior as their own subconscious tries to hide the fact even from themselves.
 As a loved one, you should try to encourage the addict to face facts and seek professional help.
 Perhaps you notice the poker chips in their pocket and casually ask them when they were last at the casino.
 There are different types of denial reactions to look out for that can signify if a loved one has a problem.

-Aggressive And Accusative Reactions
+Aggressive and Accusative Reactions

 Blaming: "Work is really stressful at the moment and it doesn’t help that you are always on my back about xyz. "